jurij-jukic/sample-hyperapp/README.md

 # Hyperware Skeleton App

 A minimal, well-commented skeleton application for the Hyperware platform using the Hyperapp framework.
-This skeleton provides a starting point for building peer-to-peer applications with a React/TypeScript frontend and Rust backend.
+This skeleton provides a starting point for building Hyperware applications with a React/TypeScript frontend and Rust backend.

 ## Features